 Monitoring#

-By default, Lithops uses the storage backend to monitor function activations: Each function activation stores a file named {id}/status.json to the Object Storage when it finishes its execution.
-This file contains some statistics about the execution, including if the function activation ran successfully or not.
-Having these files, the default monitoring approach is based on listing the Object Store objects (polling) each X seconds to know which function activations have finished and which not.
+By default, Lithops uses the storage backend to monitor function activations: each function activation stores a file named {id}/status.json in Object Storage when it finishes its execution.
+This file contains statistics about the execution, including whether the function activation ran successfully or not.
+Based on these files, the default monitoring approach polls the Object Storage every few seconds to determine which function activations have finished and which have not.

-As this default approach can slow-down the total application execution time, due to the number of requests it has to make against the object store, in Lithops we integrated a RabbitMQ service to monitor function activations in real-time.
-With RabbitMQ, the content of the {id}/status.json file is sent trough a queue.
-This speeds-up total application execution time, since Lithops only needs one connection to the messaging service to monitor all function activations.
+Since this default approach can slow down total application execution time due to the number of requests it has to make against the object storage, Lithops also integrates a RabbitMQ service to monitor function activations in real time.
+With RabbitMQ, the content of the {id}/status.json file is sent through a queue.
+This speeds up total application execution time since Lithops only needs one connection to the messaging service to monitor all function activations.
 We currently support the AMQP protocol.

 Note